 - PLAY with the website.
 You can’t break it.
 Honestly.
 I’ve tried.
 Click around on all the tabs.
 See what’s there!
 We’ll be doing a great deal of work here this semester, so make yourself familiar with the room.

-- READ: these three short “Tips” pieces
+- READ/ WATCH: these two short “Tips” pieces

 - Talk about your worries, concerns, reactions to the readings and/or to being an online student… whatever you want to.
 No censoring… except keep it kind of clean, please ;-).
-And

 - Add a picture that means something to you, and explain why you chose it — why does it mean something to you?